 Dinnertime (best with meals)

 - Betaine with pepsin.
-If you are vegan you can use a product like HCL Breakthrough, as pepsin is derived from the stomachs of animals.
+If you are vegan you can use a product like HCL Breakthrough, as pepsin is derived from the stomach of animals.

 If you forgot to take your lunch supplements, you can take them at dinner, but note the B vitamins may be stimulating.

 Bedtime (may be sedating)

 Note: These statements have not been evaluated by the Food and Drug Administration.
 The products discussed are not intended to diagnose, treat, cure, or prevent any disease.